This event has passed.

 Representatives from Africatown, Byrd Barr Place, Capitol Hill Housing, and the original Liberty Bank will share their inspiration for the project that they developed in partnership with the Black Community Impact Alliance.
 Learn about the challenges and successes of this model of large-scale civic collaboration.

 At 6:30 pm, enjoy a light sampler from That Brown Girl Cooks! and view examples of the art that will be featured in the new Liberty Bank Building.
+The presentation starts at 7 pm.

 The South Lake Café will be open until 6:30 pm for those who would like to purchase dinner before the program.